potetm/potetm.github.io/_posts/2014-01-18-responsive-design-csp.md

   </pre>
 </div>

-Here, friends, is where Nolen and I diverge.
-You'll notice that I have two coordination processes operating on the same mutable list:
-`#(selector (highlighter % list) list)`.
-The issue with that is the bacon.js library doesn't afford any sort of blocking semantics.
-What this means is, if any part of this application were threaded, we would suddenly be at the mercy of the race condition gods.

-However, because JavaScript is a single-threaded host, the application that I've written will work exactly as intended.
-Therefore, although there are *semantic* differences between our solutions, *functionally* they are the same.
-More on this at the end.

-For now, let's move on to his last example.
+Let's move on to his last example.
 First we need to extend our event stream to include mouse events.

 ```clojure
 (defn mouseleave [$ul]